ucbrise/clipper/clipper_admin/docs/model_deployers.rst

-Method 1 supports function that can only be pickled using `Cloudpickle <https://github.com/cloudpipe/cloudpickle>`_ and/or pure python library that can be installed  via `pip`.
+Method 1 supports function that can only be pickled using `Cloudpickle <https://github.com/cloudpipe/cloudpickle>`_ and/or pure python libraries that can be installed  via `pip`.
 For reference, please use the following flowchart to make decision about which deployer to use.